slackhq/keeper/docs/index.md

 ```

 Optional configuration options can be found on the [Configuration page](configuration.md).

+As of 0.3.0, Keeper requires at least AGP 3.6.0.

 Snapshots of the development version are available in [Sonatype's `snapshots` repository][snapshots].